MarkusMueller-DS/Kaggle-Housing-Prices-Advanced/README.md

 - Data is split into training and test

 ## What did I do?
-I first made a chapter notebook to explore the dataset (predict_prices_exploratiion.ipynb), performed various preprocessing steps and visualized the features to select the ones I wanted to use in the final machine learning model.
+I first made a jupyter notebook to explore the dataset (predict_prices_exploratiion.ipynb), performed various preprocessing steps and visualized the features to select the ones I wanted to use in the final machine learning model.
 After I explored the dataset and tested the code I created a second notebook (predict_prices_model.ipynb) to only show the necessary steps and to focus more on the machine learning models.
 Till now I have implemented all the preprocessing and made the first predictions with the basic algorithms and a simple blended model

 ### List with things I did